Christian Brothers Automotive®

 Is a Christian Brothers Automotive franchise worth the investment?

 The value of a Christian Brothers Automotive franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $550,250 to $680,400.
+The initial investment ranges from $515,250 to $650,400.
+Christian Brothers Automotive disclosed average gross sales of $2,865,872 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Christian Brothers Automotive franchise?